-The Department of Cancer Biology is a newly developed basic science department in the School of Medicine at the University of Kansas Medical Center.
+The Department of Cancer Biology is a recently developed basic science department in the School of Medicine at the University of Kansas Medical Center.
 The missions of our department are:

-1. To build a strong team of basic researchers with a collaborative and translational mindset who will discover fundamental characteristics of cancer cells that can lead to novel therapeutic and preventive approaches which reduce cancer incidence, morbidities and mortality;
+1. To build a strong team of basic researchers with a collaborative and translational mindset who will discover fundamental characteristics of cancer cells that can eventually lead to novel therapeutic and preventive approaches which reduce cancer incidence, morbidities and/or mortality;

 2. To understand the molecular genetic and epigenetic, biochemical, cellular and physiologic bases of cancer etiology and progression;

 3. To understand the interactions between tumor cells and the microenvironments in which they find themselves;